 Since he’s expected to be a large cat we decided to get cat trees that are suitable for Maine coons.

 We have a ceiling height cat tree for the living room.
 It’s still sturdy even though Jonesy is now over 7 kilos.
 We wanted a minimalist looking cat tree with enough perches and a little cave for the kitty.
 And I have to say it has been a good combination of value for money and quality.

 View this post on Instagram

-We also got a medium-sized cat tree for my home office, where Jonesy likes to spend most time snoring next to me.
+We also got a medium-sized cat tree for my home office, where Jonesy likes to spend most time snoring on the window next to me.
 He has outgrown the top perch but still just loves to sleep on it.

 But our Maine Coon’s favourite bed is this cat heater hammock.
 It’s compact and foldable and can be hung on a surface like a radiator.
 We even take it when we go on holiday with Jonesy.
 This way he always has one of his favourite cosy places even when he’s not home – that’s when he’s not looking out of windows from one of these window sill perches.

 How to Prepare Your Home for a Maine Coon Cat in Germany

 Maine coons are not very high maintenance kitty.
 However, their large size and temperament call for some special attention to their day to day needs.
 Here are some essential supplies for any Maine coon cat owner.